kanaoyac/implement-matrix-class/README.md

 # implement-matrix-class
-(Practice) Implement a matrix class in python.
+Implement a matrix class in python.